China Southern Airlines Flight 3456: Accident

 On 8 May 1997, Flight 3456 took off from Chongqing Jiangbei International Airport at 19:45 local time (UTC+8), expected to arrive Shenzhen Huangtian Airport at 21:30.
 At 21:07, the Shenzhen Airport approach controller cleared the flight to the approach of Runway 33.
 At 21:17, the Tower informed the crew "heavy rain on final, advise when spotting the runway".
 At 21:18:07, the crew stated they have established ILS approach.
 At 21:18:53, the crew advised ATC that they spotted the approach lightings, and the controller cleared the aircraft to land.
 The controller was able to see the landing light of the plane, but it was not clear due to the rain.
-At 21:19:33, the aircraft touched down on the south of the runway, bounced three times, damaged the aircraft's nose gear, hydraulic systems and flaps.
+At 21:19:33, the aircraft touched down on the south of the runway, bounced three times, and damaged the aircraft's nose gear, hydraulic systems and flaps.
 The crew decided to go around.

 The aircraft made a left turn while climbing up to 1200 m.
-The crew were asked to turn on the transponder to show the ATC their position, but the secondary surveillance radar did not receive any signal from the aircraft, indicated the transponder was off.
+The crew were asked to turn on the transponder to show the ATC their position, but the secondary surveillance radar did not receive any signal from the aircraft, indicating the transponder was off.
 At 21:23:57, the crew informed the ATC they were on the downwind side, and requested other aircraft to clear off the airspace for Flight 3456's landing.
-At 21:23:40, the crew declared an emergency and requested to clear the approach again.
+At 21:24:40, the crew declared an emergency and requested to clear the approach again.
 At the time, the main warning, hydraulic system warning and the gear warning were all triggered in the cockpit.
 At 21:24:58, the crew asked for a full emergency airfield support.
-The aircraft then turned around, reported will land towards the south, which was approved.
+The aircraft then turned around, reporting it would land toward the south, which was approved.
 At 21:28:30, the aircraft skidded off the runway, broke into three pieces and caught on fire, killing 33 passengers and 2 crew members.